tbajis/Bop/README.md

 Note that when the **Location Marker** is selected, **Bop** will query the user's current location in the search.
 If the user did not previously authorize **Bop** to use their location, a search error will occur.

-**Bop** will place the venues returned from the GET request onto the map as pins.
-By tapping a pin, a callout will be presented that provides the venues name and "Foursquare Check in Count".
+**Bop** will place the venues returned from the search request onto the map as pins.
+By tapping a pin, a callout will be presented that shows the venue's name and "Foursquare Check in Count".
 Pressing the callout accessory (i), the user will be segued to the **Detail View**.

 At any time, the user may press the **Logout** button in the top navigation item.
 This will cancel any previously started session with Twitter or Digits and return the user to the **Login View**.